yidong72/reasoning-gym/GALLERY.md

 ```
 Example 1:
 Question: Consider these statements:
-1. Some programmers are cats
+1. Some humans are reptiles
-2. Some ... are not cats are engineers
+2. Some reptiles are insects

 Does it logically follow that:
-No programmers are engineers?
+Some ... are not humans are insects?
 (Answer Yes or No)
-Answer: Yes
+Answer: No
-Metadata: {'premise1': 'Some programmers are cats', 'premise2': 'Some ... are not cats are engineers', 'conclusion': 'No programmers are engineers', 'is_valid': True}
+Metadata: {'premise1': 'Some humans are reptiles', 'premise2': 'Some reptiles are insects', 'conclusion': 'Some ... are not humans are insects', 'is_valid': False}

 Example 2:
 Question: Consider these statements:
-1. All parents are cats
+1. All mortals are teachers
-2. Some cats are lawyers
+2. Some teachers are ants

 Does it logically follow that:
-Some ... are not parents are lawyers?
+Some ... are not mortals are ants?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'All parents are cats', 'premise2': 'Some cats are lawyers', 'conclusion': 'Some ... are not parents are lawyers', 'is_valid': True}
+Metadata: {'premise1': 'All mortals are teachers', 'premise2': 'Some teachers are ants', 'conclusion': 'Some ... are not mortals are ants', 'is_valid': True}

 Example 3:
 Question: Consider these statements:
-1. No whales are birds
+1. No mortals are whales
-2. Some birds are teachers
+2. No whales are bees

 Does it logically follow that:
-All whales are teachers?
+No mortals are bees?
 (Answer Yes or No)
-Answer: Yes
+Answer: No
-Metadata: {'premise1': 'No whales are birds', 'premise2': 'Some birds are teachers', 'conclusion': 'All whales are teachers', 'is_valid': True}
+Metadata: {'premise1': 'No mortals are whales', 'premise2': 'No whales are bees', 'conclusion': 'No mortals are bees', 'is_valid': False}

 ```

-### word_sequence_reversal {word-sequence-reversal}
+### word_sequence_reversal
 Generates word sequence reversal tasks from text spans

 Default configuration: